-2) Q. When using the GRET, must the Actuary use those exact unit factors in developing the DCS for each policy form?
+Q 8.2: When using the GRET, are the approved GRET unit factors used in developing the DCS for each policy form?

 Section 3.4.1(e) ...
 The actuary should make the comparison and choice of expense factor bases in the aggregate for all policy forms.